cole-group/cole-group.github.io/index.md

 layout: home
 ---

-This is a home page
+Welcome to the home page!